Speech-Rule-Engine/speech-rule-engine/README.md

 SRE contains a library for semantic interpretation to re-represents any mathematical expression in its own internal semantic format, overcoming the poor design of presentation MathML by fully disassembling and reconstructing an expression.
-For a better understanding of the representation have a look at it its [visualiser](http://zorkow.github.io/semantic-tree-visualiser/visualise.html).
+For a better understanding of the representation have a look at its [visualiser](http://zorkow.github.io/semantic-tree-visualiser/visualise.html).
 The semantic trees can be used in their own XML format directly or used to enrich the input MathML expressions with semantic information and speech